philippeitis/cpsc312-project/README.md

 1. a user interface where users can easily define new functions, types, and traits, and perform searches over the knowledge base, using constraints to find the most appropriate functions
 2. A REST API, which allows any IDE or any language to easily provide powerful search functionality over any codebase with minimal effort
 3. Sorting search results using interesting scoring algorithms - our composable constraint interface allows users to mix and match constraints as needed, tracking any relevant state, and even adjusting the weights of particular constraints to prioritize certain features in their search.
-4. Processing of natural language descriptions - we provide levenshtein distance, for both complete strings and for fuzzy substring matching, similarity computed via natural language processing, and regular expressions, which gives users many choices for finding the items in the code base that they are looking for.
+4. Processing of natural language descriptions - we provide Levenshtein distance, for both complete strings and for fuzzy substring matching, similarity computed via natural language processing, and regular expressions, which gives users many choices for finding the items in the code base that they are looking for.

 ### Running MVP
 Below, we present two options for running the code.
 To ensure that all dependencies are up to date and that your experience matches ours, use the commands in the `Using Docker` column - these commands use Docker to ensure a consistent and complete experience.
 The commands in `Using Current OS` are equivalent, but you may find that the REST API and regex capabilities of our code are not functional (this is because they require SWIPL 8.2+, but the department computers currently only have SWIPL 7.6.4).